TABLE OF CONTENTS (HIDE)

 JDK 7 New Language Features

-There are many small language changes (grouped under a project named Coin):
+JDK 7 introduces a few language changes (grouped under a project named Coin):

 • Strings in switch statement.